Verquere

+Names

+Verquere went under different names in different countries including verkeer in Dutch, Verkehren in German, revertier in French, förkeren in Swedish, forkering in Danish, forkæring in Norwegian and forkæringur in Icelandic.

 History

 Verquere was probably invented in the Netherlands, and the first written reference is from the end of the 14th century.
 During the 17th and the 18th century, the game was widely played and very popular in the Netherlands, Germany, and the Nordic countries.
 It was also known in Great Britain and France, although backgammon and trictrac, respectively, were more common there.
 During the 19th century, verquere lost in popularity and was eventually eclipsed by other games.

 In Sweden and Iceland, verquere became so dominant that the generic terms for tables games—bräde and kotra, respectively—were used interchangeably as synonyms for verquere.
 The Icelandic variant of the game vanished during the end of the 19th century, and the term kotra in modern Icelandic is used for backgammon.
 The Swedish variant, on the other hand, maintained its popularity and evolved into the game that now is known as svenskt brädspel ("Swedish Tables").
 Swedish championships are played annually at the Vasa museum in Stockholm.